vx-zone/vx-zone.github.io/_posts/2022-08-28-schmidtcrypto-Ahmet.md

 > Before diving into Schmidt-Samoa Encryption Algorithm, it might be useful to have to have at least basic understanding of Chinese Remainder.
 I will try to illustrate Schmidt-Samoa
 Encryption and Decryption Methodology.
 If you are ready to learn and applicate its in the modern life that should be awesome to securely encrypt your messages.

-The original Chinese Remainder Problem  (CRP) proposed by Sun Zi in Sun Zi Suanjing (Problem 26, Volume 3), which consists of three volumes, is as follows:
+The original Chinese Remainder Problem  (CRP) proposed by Sun Zi in Sun Zi Suanjing , which consists of three volumes, is as follows:

 "We have a number of things, but do not know exactly how may.
 If we count them by threes we have two left over.
 If we count them by